International North–South Transport Corridor: Azerbaijan: road and rail routes integration (completed)

 The NSTC route through Azerbaijan allows India–Iran–Azerbaijan–Russia–Kazakhstan transport connectivity.
 Iran started construction work to complete the missing link of the Astara–Rasht–Qazvin railway (205 km; 127 miles) and road including part of the Astara–Rasht section (164 km; 102 miles).
 It involves construction of 369 km (230 miles) of bridges and railway line to link the southern sections to the northern ones.
 Once completed, 22 new tunnels and 15 bridges will have been added to the route.

-On 7 January 2017, it was announced that the remaining construction of Qazvin to Rasht rail route is 90% complete and will be completed within 2017, whilst construction on the first section of the remaining Rasht-Astara section of road would also start in 2017.
+On 7 January 2017, it was announced that the remaining construction of the Qazvin to Rasht rail route was 90% complete and was to be completed within 2017, whilst construction on the first section of the remaining Rasht-Astara section of road would also start in 2017.

 Armenia–Iran Railway connectivity (planned)

-Armenia–Iran Railway Concession, also called as Southern Armenia Railway or North-South Railway Corridor, as of April 2017, the project remains only on paper and has no financier as the economic feasibility is doubtful, though Armenia continues to try to find sponsors and private investors to make the project economically more viable.
+The Armenia–Iran Railway Concession is also called the Southern Armenia Railway or the North-South Railway Corridor.
+As of April 2017, the project remained only on paper and had no financier because the economic feasibility is doubtful, although Armenia continues to try to find sponsors and private investors to make the project economically more viable.

-On 28 July 2012, a concession agreement was awarded to Dubai-based Rasia FZE (a Rasia Group investment company) for the feasibility, design, financing, construction and operation of a new railway link between Armenia and Iran having an operating period of 30 years, with a right of extension for another 20 years.
-The Armenia-Iran railway is called the Southern Armenia Railway project, which forms the key missing link in the International North-South Transport Corridor between the Black Sea and the Persian Gulf.
+On 28 July 2012, a concession agreement was awarded to Dubai-based Rasia FZE (a Rasia Group investment company) for the feasibility, design, financing, construction, and operation of a new railway link between Armenia and Iran having an operating period of 30 years, with a right of extension for another 20 years.
+The Armenia-Iran railway is called the Southern Armenia Railway project and forms the key missing link in the International North-South Transport Corridor between the Black Sea and the Persian Gulf.
 Prior to the feasibility study being completed, the Southern Armenia Railway was anticipated to be a 316 km (196 mile) railway linking Gavar, 50 km (30 miles) east of Yerevan near Lake Sevan, with the Iranian border near Meghri.

-On 24 January 2013, during an announcement and press conference, the previously signed concession agreement was announced and a separate tripartite memorandum of understanding was signed in Yerevan by Rasia FZE, Russian Railways (RZD) subsidiary South Caucasus Railway, and the government of Armenia concerning technical cooperation, investment, and the future operation of the Southern Armenia Railway.
+On 24 January 2013, during an announcement and press conference, the previously signed concession agreement was announced, and a separate tripartite memorandum of understanding was signed in Yerevan by Rasia FZE, Russian Railways (RZD) subsidiary South Caucasus Railway, and the government of Armenia concerning technical cooperation, investment, and the future operation of the Southern Armenia Railway.
 Rasia FZE announced its appointment of China Communications Construction Company as the "lead member of the development consortium" for the project and the commencement of the feasibility study.

-Following a meeting on 3 September 2013 with Serzh Sargsyan, the President of Armenia, President Vladimir Putin of the Russian Federation stated that Russian Railways can invest about RUB 15 billion in the development of the Armenian Railway.
+Following a meeting on 3 September 2013 with Serzh Sargsyan, the President of Armenia, President Vladimir Putin of the Russian Federation stated that Russian Railways could invest about RUB 15 billion in the development of the Armenian Railway.